 New York Life's universal life insurance product offers flexible premium payments and adjustable death benefits.
 Interest is credited based on current market rates with a guaranteed minimum, and the policy accumulates cash value that can be accessed via loans or withdrawals during your lifetime.

 New York Life's variable universal life policies let you invest the cash value portion in a range of sub-accounts similar to mutual funds.
 Returns aren't guaranteed, and the cash value is subject to market risk.
-VUL is good for people comfortable with investment risk and seeking long-term growth alongside life insurance coverage.
+VUL suits buyers who want life insurance coverage alongside long-term investment exposure and are comfortable with market risk.

 New York Life Insurance Riders

-Riders can add protections, such as coverage for disability, chronic illness or dependent children, often at a small additional premium.
+Riders add extra protections to your policy like coverage for disability, chronic illness or dependent children at a small additional premium.
 Availability varies by policy type and state.

-If the insured becomes totally disabled and unable to work, the waiver of premium rider suspends all policy premium obligations while keeping the policy in force.
+If you become totally disabled and unable to work, the waiver of premium rider suspends all policy premium obligations while keeping the policy in force.
 The disability must last beyond a 6-month elimination period before benefits begin.
 This rider helps make sure coverage doesn't lapse during financial hardship caused by disability.

 The child rider provides a small term life death benefit for eligible dependent children under one policy at a flat additional premium.
 At the child's maturity, the rider can be converted to a permanent policy without evidence of insurability.

 This rider allows the insured to access a portion of the death benefit while still living if diagnosed with a qualifying terminal illness, with a life expectancy of 12 to 24 months or less.
 The advance is deducted from the total death benefit paid to beneficiaries.
-New York Life includes this rider at no additional cost on many policies.
+New York Life includes this rider at no additional cost on term and whole life policies.

 The GIO rider lets policyholders buy additional life insurance coverage at specified future intervals, such as marriage, birth of a child or policy anniversaries, without providing new evidence of insurability.
 This protects your ability to increase coverage as financial responsibilities grow, regardless of any health changes since the original policy was issued.